 Tread carefully with this approach, but could there be clients from your prior firm who aren’t getting all the accounting services they need?
 While we never recommend stealing clients, these companies may simply need additional services your previous firm doesn’t provide.

 As a bonus, they already know you and your work, which makes for a much easier sales pitch.
 However, be sure you’re not violating any non-compete agreements from a former employer.

 How to Set Rates for Your Services

-Stricker decided that she wanted to work with clients on a retainer, but that’s not the only option.
-You can charge by the project, by the billable hour, or charge a retainer.
-Each of these options has positives and negatives.
+Stricker decided to work with clients on a retainer, but that’s not your only option.
+You can charge by project, by billable hour, or by retainer.

 Option #1: Flat Fee